asmigar/dhaansudevops/index.md

 ---
 **About Us**

-We had to open this firm because `There is huge shortage of DevOps Professionals.
-So we are here to teach you kickstart your devops journey.
-We will be there for you always.`
+We had to open this platform because `There is huge shortage of DevOps Professionals.
+So we are here to teach you devops.
+We will be there for you always during your devops journey.`

 **What are we going to do**